evolvedbinary/hsg-project-wiki/Setup.md

 ## Installing other dependencies

 1. Open Terminal (using Spotlight, search for `Terminal`; or in Finder, select `Go` > `Utilities`).
-Paste the following commands into your Terminal window, one at a time:
+Paste the following commands into your Terminal window, one at a time, hitting return after each:

         mkdir ~/workspace